|

 - MAKENZIE:

-Feminine variant of unisex Mackenzie, meaning "comely, finely
+Feminine form of English unisex Mackenzie, meaning "comely, finely

 made."